Finding the Right College Led Veteran to Three Degrees

 That experience led to a Master of Business Administration and later a Master of Project Management (MPM).
 “I continued to choose Bellevue University because I was happy with my bachelor’s degree experience,” Ellsworth said.

-Today, the three-time Bellevue University alumnus is a senior scrum master at major insurance company.
+Today, the three-time Bellevue University alumnus now owns his own retail food business called Ellsworth Crossing.
+Prior to opening the business, he worked as a senior scrum master at a major insurance company.

 Ellsworth began to pursue the credentials he needed to excel in IT.
 “I made the effort to reinvent myself,” he said.
 “I got the education to couple with my experience.”

 Prior to 2021 and before opening Ellsworth Crossing, Ellsworth worked in IT software for most of his nearly three-decade career.
 In addition to Ellsworth’s degrees, he has earned certifications as a Scrum Master and Scrum Professional.

 “I tell my kids that it’s important to get a career, not just a degree,” he said.

 In 2021, Ellsworth decided to switch gears and leave the IT industry to open Ellsworth Crossing, formerly known as Plum Creek Countryside Market, with his wife, Amber.
 The concept of the business is a “farm to fork” market.

 “We have a small farm which sits on a hillside in the country overlooking the Platte River.
 We are able to produce some things for the store, but largely we are a ‘hub’ of Nebraska farmers and producers which go straight from the ‘farm to the fork,’ Ellsworth said on the company’s website.